Changissnz/nu_merchant_principal/README.md

-uni-construct of the cycle is theorized to have as much potential for discussion as duality, due to some reasons such as the infinite ways of expressing the finite abstraction for an infinite number of practices, such that the "expression" and the "practice" are labeled two different words with their existences ranging from very different to identical, in comparison.
+uni-construct of the cycle is theorized to have as much potential for discussion as duality, due to some reasons such as the infinite ways of expressing the finite abstraction for an infinite number of practices.
+The "expression" and the "practice" are labeled two different words with their existences ranging from very different to identical, in comparison.